MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/gp-web-resource-cache.md

 -   The cached information is shared.
 The first time a web client user accesses a form, the form is cached.
 After that time, other web client users will access the cached version of the form.

-If a form in the Microsoft Dynamics GP web client installation has changed, such as being customized with the Modifier, the cache is updated automatically the next time the form is accessed.
+If a form in the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation has changed, such as being customized with the Modifier, the cache is updated automatically the next time the form is accessed.

 ## Installing the GP Web Resource Cache